-14. In paragraph 87 of its report, the Board recommended

-that the Regional Office for Latin America and the

-wrongly classified in 2019 will be corrected.

-Brief descri ption of the recommendation Divej weser pilon 0,, 1,,,, ' ccommittenament

-Action taken to implement the recommendation

-Caribbean (ROLAC) align the preparation of the quarterly travel plans for the Mexico City hub with the provisions established in the project cycle procedures manual of 2017 to ensure appropriate authorization of travel.
+Brief description of the recommendation Action taken to implement the recommendation Caribbean (ROLAC) align the preparation of the quarterly travel plans for the Mexico City hub with the provisions established in the project cycle procedures manual of 2017 to ensure appropriate authorization of travel.
 UN-Habitat ROLAC has now updated its project cycle procedures manual to ensure travel is adequately approved.
 15. In paragraph 95 of its report, the Board recommended that UN-Habitat prepare a comprehensive annual acquisition plan for the forthcoming periods, in as timely a manner and as accurately as possible, in accordance with both the Financial Regulations and Rules of the United Nations and the United Nations Procurement Manual, taking into consideration its regional offices, country offices and hubs.

-UN-Habitat has started the process to compile a comprehensive annual acquisition plan for 2020.
+Status: implemented UN-Habitat has started the process to compile a comprehensive annual acquisition plan for 2020.
 The plan will be completed by end of February 2020.

-16. In paragraph 107 of its report, the Board recommended that each administrative level of UN-Habitat develop a comprehensive risk catalogue in accordance with the enterprise risk management implementation guidelines put in place by the organization.

-Status: under implementation

-17. In paragraph 108 of its report, the Board recommended that UN-Habitat facilitate and validate the risk documentation made by each of its regional offices, thus offering a more comprehensive view of the difficulties and risk factors that affect the region and ways to reduce local risks.

-UN-Habitat is now reviewing the implementation status of its ERM and will establish a new roadmap to develop a comprehensive risk catalogue.

-18. In paragraph 115 of its report, the Board recommended that, for the office of the Rio de Janeiro hub, UN-Habitat make the efforts necessary to conclude a lease agreement signed by both parties, in accordance with the required conditions.

-Status: under implementation

-UN-Habitat has normally presented a legally cleared lease agreement and awaiting signature from the other part.
+17. In paragraph 107 of its report, the Board recommended that each administrative level of UN-Habitat develop a comprehensive risk catalogue in accordance with the enterprise risk management implementation guidelines put in place by the organization.
+In paragraph 108 of its report, the Board recommended that UN-Habitat facilitate and validate the risk documentation made by each of its regional offices, thus offering a more comprehensive view of the difficulties and risk factors that affect the region and ways to reduce local risks.
+Status: under implementation UN-Habitat is now reviewing the implementation status of its ERM and will establish a new roadmap to develop a comprehensive risk catalogue.
+18. In paragraph 115 of its report, the Board recommended that, for the office of the Rio de Janeiro hub, UN- Habitat make the efforts necessary to conclude a lease agreement signed by both parties, in accordance with the required conditions.
+Status: under implementation UN-Habitat has normally presented a legally cleared lease agreement and awaiting signature from the other part.
 19. In paragraph 116 of its report, the Board recommended that UN-Habitat review the disbursements related to lease payments previously made to the Instituto Pereira Passos of the municipality of Rio de Janeiro and clarify the legal basis for the payments.

-UN-Habitat made lease payments (overall modest amount for the entire year approx. 4500\$ for 2 years) on the basis of a legally cleared draft lease agreement.
+Status: implemented UN-Habitat made lease payments (overall modest amount for the entire year approx. 4500\$ for 2 years) on the basis of a legally cleared draft lease agreement.
 20. In paragraph 127 of its report, the Board recommended that UN-Habitat improve monitoring of staff annual leaves to ensure that all leave is requested and approved by supervisors before being taken.
-Status: implemented

-UN-Habitat has now started a regular monitoring mechanism of staff annual leave.

-21. In paragraph 128 of its report, the Board recommended that UN-Habitat perform periodic and timely reviews of the leave system to identify the absences and if relevant, apply charges on the monthly salary of the staff.

-Status: under implementation

-22. In paragraph 132 of its report, the Board recommended that UN-Habitat management devise a suitable mechanism to ensure better coordination between the entity and the OIOS for the complete and comprehensive reporting cases of fraud and presumptive fraud.

-UN-Habitat has a mechanism with a focal point for OIOS matters.
+Status: implemented UN-Habitat has now started a regular monitoring mechanism of staff annual leave.
+In paragraph 128 of its report, the Board recommended that UN-Habitat perform periodic and timely reviews of the leave system to identify the absences and if relevant, apply charges on the monthly salary of the staff.
+Status: under implementation 22.
+In paragraph 132 of its report, the Board recommended that UN-Habitat management devise a suitable mechanism to ensure better coordination between the entity and the OIOS for the complete and comprehensive reporting cases of fraud and presumptive fraud.
+Status: implemented UN-Habitat has a mechanism with a focal point for OIOS matters.
 The focal point has access to the OIOS database and is also acting as the audit focal point.
 The dual role of the focal point will ensure better coordination between the entity and the